In a Medieval Swiss Town, the Art of Mechanical Timekeeping Keeps on Ticking

 Visitors enter the two-story 145,000-square-foot facility through a high-ceilinged lobby composed of steel, glass, and concrete with light wood accents.
 The contemporary vibe belies the old-fashioned technology powering the company’s analog timepieces, represented in the entrance hall by a 30-foot-high model of IWC’s groundbreaking perpetual calendar wristwatch.
 The timepiece, which requires no adjustment until the year 2499, was created in 1985 by Kurt Klaus, the master watchmaker who, at age 84, continues to serve as a brand spokesperson.

+The next stop on the tour is the ground-level small-parts workshop, where computerized machines that resemble Brobdingnagian kitchen appliances carry out the bulk of IWC’s automated production.
+Machines here make some 1,500 parts out of brass, steel, and copper, including bridges, oscillating weights, levers, and springs—the tiny components that, working in unison, create and release enough energy to push the hands of a watch around the dial, or face, with reassuring precision.
+Once assembled, these parts are known as a movement or a caliber.
 Movements will eventually be fitted onto metal discs known as movement base plates, which are also made in the small-parts workshop.
 But first the plates will be shuttled to the decoration department, where engravers and stone setters adorn the metal discs using centuries-old artisanal techniques such as perlage, a process of creating a series of fine overlapping circles, or Côtes de Genève, grooves that give the appearance of vertical stripes.
 Even though these decorative elements embellish the insides of the watch, and may be visible only through a small crystal opening on the back, the amount of time devoted to their finishing helps explain why IWC watches retail from $4,600 to $220,000 (and even more for customized timepieces).

 In the large movement-assembly room, automation gives way to manual labor.
 This is where all those hundreds of parts are put together—a job still too complex for computers.
 Before entering the vast space, workers must pass through a blindingly white changing salon that looks like something out of 2001: A Space Odyssey, where they don white shoes—Birkenstocks appear to be a favorite—and white lab coats.
 (Face powder is verboten—“because dust particles in the movement are a big enemy in watchmaking,” says tour guide Jutta Haeller.)

+They then settle into one of the many stations on the assembly line (anywhere from 10 to 30, depending on the watch being produced).
+Each specialist wears a loupe strapped over one eye, pirate-style.
+As the movement makes its way down the line, each specialist painstakingly sets watch pins or oils components.
+It takes as many as 30 people to build even one beating heart, which may go on to power models such as the Portugieser, one of the brands’s most iconic timepieces.
 Meanwhile, a flurry of activity is taking place in the basement, where workers make the cases that will hold the finished movements by molding rods of metal—gold, steel, platinum, bronze, titanium, or a newfangled alloy known as ceratanium—into round or tonneau forms.
 Then the movements and cases are sent back to headquarters in central Schaffhausen, where employees fasten on hands and dials, mount the movements into cases, and prepare the watches for their final inspection.
 The last step?
 Attaching straps.